brondum03/RISC-V-Team9/individual_statements/Ezekiel.md

 - Instruction memory
 - The ALU and register file
 - The writeback multiplexer
-- The hazard-free single-cycle datapath

 This standardised our signal naming conventions and ensured the CPU was structured for a smooth transition into pipelining.

 ---

-## 1.4 Mistakes & Fixes (Single Cycle)

-One important issue I discovered while writing tests was an incorrect implementation of **SRAI** (arithmetic right shift immediate).
-The CPU initially performed a *logical* right shift instead of *arithmetic*, causing sign-extension failures.

-**[Insert Before/After Image Here: SRAI Incorrect vs Correct Implementation]**

-Finding this bug early prevented the same error from propagating into the pipelined version.

----

-## 1.5 Reflection (Single Cycle)
+## 1.4 Reflection (Single Cycle)

 The single-cycle CPU gave me a strong foundation in understanding instruction decoding, datapath signal flow, and the architectural guarantees required by RV32I.
 Designing decode from scratch forced me to thoroughly understand instruction formats and their interactions.
+On hindsight, I was not flexible enough and was initially doubtful about changing the bit width as I did not want to veer away from what was in the book.
+I learnt to be less rigid when working and to be unafraid to try new changes.

 ---